Pathornnnnn/OOP_Assign/README.md

 # OOP_Assign
-    This is assignment for Subject Object Oriented Programing made by 67015105, 670515155, 670515167 from Computer Engineering (Cont.)
+    This is assignment for Subject Object Oriented Programming made by 67015105, 670515155, 670515167 from Computer Engineering (Cont.)
 # requirement
     python v.3.7 +
     python-fasthtml